arnolddinkla/kernel_config/README.md

   - All required modules that I needed are built in

-(Used on an Archcraft install resulting in a systemd-analyze time of 2.3s)
+(Used the generated kernel (5.4.6) on an elite 8200 Archcraft install resulting in a systemd-analyze time of 2.3s)